ashleyzhiyin/Mathematics-for-Machine-Learning-Linear-Algebra-Notes/Linear_Algebra_Notes.md

 \end{bmatrix}
 $$

-From here, back-substitution can be used to solve for $x, y, z$.
+From here, back-substitution can be used to solve for $ x, y, z $.

 $$
 x = \frac{2}{3}, \quad y = \frac{5}{3}, \quad z = \frac{5}{3}